shodiqimamp/MidTerm/README.md

     }' http://localhost:3000/api/product
     ```
   * Get all data Products from Database with this API link `http://localhost:3000/api/product` on your browser or postman.
-  * Add data Video to Database with this API Link `http://localhost:3000/api/videos`, then enter this command in your terminal/bash/cmd.
+  * Add Video data to database with this POST API `http://localhost:3000/api/videos` using this command in your terminal/bash/cmd.
 Don't forget to change value in `productId` field with `_id` from Product Collection.
     ```
     curl -X POST -H "Content-Type: application/json" -d '{
     "title": "Judul Video",